 If you're looking to make some homemade soup and you're at the grocery store, perusing the shelves for ingredients, you may ask yourself: what is the difference between chicken broth and chicken stock?
-Both are a good base for stew, soup, sauces, and more, but there's at least one major difference between homemade broth and stock.
+Both are a good base for stew, soup, sauces, and more, but there's at least one major difference between homemade broth and homemade chicken stock.

 What is Chicken Stock?